VimsecAu/kb/m365/baselines/teams.md

 #### MS.TEAMS.6.2v1
-The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the agency.
+The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the company.
 At a minimum, sharing of credit card numbers, taxpayer identification numbers (TINs), and Social Security numbers (SSNs) via email SHALL be restricted.

 <!--Policy: MS.TEAMS.6.2v1; Criticality: SHALL -->
 - _Rationale:_ Teams users may inadvertently share sensitive information with others who should not have access to it.
-Data loss prevention policies provide a way for agencies to detect and prevent unauthorized sharing of sensitive information.
+Data loss prevention policies provide a way for agencies to detect and prevent unauthorised sharing of sensitive information.
 - _Last modified:_ July 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1213: Data from Information Repositories](https://attack.mitre.org/techniques/T1213/)